wpscholar-wp-plugins/simple-website-redirect/readme.txt

 == Screenshots ==

 1. Just enter the URL you want to redirect the site to, set the desired redirection type, set the status to 'Enabled' and save!
+2. Advanced settings let you configure exclusions to redirects on the front end.
+Very useful if you still need to use a front-end page builder while redirecting everything else.

 == Changelog ==

+= 1.2 =
+* Added the ability to add exclude paths and exclude parameters which, when set, will prevent redirects from occuring if a match with one of these exclusions is found.

 = 1.1 =
 * Updated code to comply with strict coding standards.